erwinsot/erwinsot/README.md

 # Hi There 👋

 ## I'm Erwin
 🍀I'm a Systems and Computer Engineer with a specialized focus on backend development using Java and Spring Boot.
 I enjoy creating robust and efficient applications that meet client needs.
-I have experience in designing and implementing RESTful APIs, as well as integrating with both relational and non-relational databases. 🍃
+I have experience in designing and implementing Soap, RESTful APIs, as well as integrating with both relational and non-relational databases. 🍃

-- 🌿**Programming Languages:** Java ♨️, JavaScript
+- 🌿**Programming Languages:** Java ♨️, JavaScript, python
-- 👨🏻‍💻**Backend Frameworks and Technologies:** </> Spring Boot, Spring MVC, Hibernate
+- 👨🏻‍💻**Backend Frameworks and Technologies:** </> Spring Boot, Spring MVC, Hibernate, Node.js
 - 🌐**Databases:** MySQL, PostgreSQL, MongoDB
-- 🌱**Development Tools:** Git, Maven, Docker
+- 🌱**Development Tools:** Git, Maven, Docker, Jenkins, Jira, Kubernetes
-- 👾**Other Skills:** Microservices Architecture, DevOps
+- 👾**Other Skills:** Microservices Architecture, DevOps, IA, Aws

 ## Contact
 🗨️ If you're interested in collaborating on projects or have any questions development, feel free to reach out! 💬